awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 1. Do one or more of the following:
    + For **Storage class for new objects**, choose a storage class to use for new objects created in your Amazon S3 bucket:
      + Choose **S3 Standard** to store your frequently accessed object data redundantly in multiple Availability Zones that are geographically separated\.
-For more information about the S3 Standard storage class, see [Storage classes for frequently accessed objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-freq-data-access) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about the S3 Standard storage class, see [Storage classes for frequently accessed objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-freq-data-access) in the *Amazon Simple Storage Service User Guide*\.
      + Choose **S3 Intelligent\-Tiering** to optimize storage costs by automatically moving data to the most cost\-effective storage access tier\.
-For more information about the S3 Intelligent\-Tiering storage class, see [Storage class for automatically optimizing frequently and infrequently accessed objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-dynamic-data-access) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about the S3 Intelligent\-Tiering storage class, see [Storage class for automatically optimizing frequently and infrequently accessed objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-dynamic-data-access) in the *Amazon Simple Storage Service User Guide*\.
      + Choose **S3 Standard\-IA** to store your infrequently accessed object data redundantly in multiple Availability Zones that are geographically separated\.
-For more information about the S3 Standard\-IA storage class, see [Storage classes for infrequently accessed objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-infreq-data-access) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about the S3 Standard\-IA storage class, see [Storage classes for infrequently accessed objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-infreq-data-access) in the *Amazon Simple Storage Service User Guide*\.
      + Choose **S3 One Zone\-IA** to store your infrequently accessed object data in a single Availability Zone\.
-For more information about the S3 One Zone\-IA storage class, see [Storage classes for infrequently accessed objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-infreq-data-access) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about the S3 One Zone\-IA storage class, see [Storage classes for infrequently accessed objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-infreq-data-access) in the *Amazon Simple Storage Service User Guide*\.
    + \(Optional\) For **File share name**, enter a new name for the file share\.
    + For **Object metadata**, choose the metadata that you want to use:
      + Choose **Guess MIME type** to enable guessing of the MIME type for uploaded objects based on file extensions\.